Highline College

 9. Contact your supervisor to set up your work schedule.

-Important: Student employees cannot begin work until their ctcLink account shows the “HCM” tab.
-This can take up to 5 business days after Career and Transfer Services has received all of your paperwork.
-Contact case@highline.edu if you have any questions.
+Important: Student employees cannot begin work until their ctclink account shows the “HCM” tab.
+(This is where you will report your working hours in order to get paid.)
+This can take up to 5 business days after Career and Transfer Services passes your documents to Highline’s Human Resources (HR) department.
+For questions, contact careerandtransfer@highline.edu.

 F-1 students who have authorization to work in the United States may apply for a Social Security Number (SSN).
 A Social Security Number is required in order to get paid.
 F-1 students may NOT apply for an SSN unless they have authorization to work.